-Always do these two things: 1) Recognise God’s Word as the final authority for deciding God’s will (see Isaiah 8:20).
+Always try to do these two things: First, recognise God’s Word as the final authority for deciding God’s will (see Isaiah 8:20).
 The Bible speaks clearly on life’s important issues.
-Every other source of guidance must agree with it.
-And you don’t need a theological degree; just let God speak to you through His Word before seeking anybody else’s opinion.
+Every other source of guidance we accept needs to agree with it.
+We don’t need theological training, we just need to let God speak through His Word before we look for anybody else’s opinion.
 For example, to tell a lie is unacceptable because God insists, ‘You shall not…lie’ (Leviticus 19:11 NKJV).
-Likewise, having an extramarital affair is wrong because the Bible clearly says, ‘You shall not commit adultery’ (Exodus 20:14 NKJV).
 End of discussion.
 No other opinion is needed when God’s Word is clear.
-But a word of caution: the Bible is a book of principles, not a multiple-choice do-it-yourself manual.
-Picking isolated Scriptures leads to confusion, not clarity.
-For instance, ‘all things are yours’ (1 Corinthians 3:21 NKJV) isn’t permission to choose whatever you want!
-Principles are established as Scripture is supported by Scripture.
-But what if you search the Bible without finding principles that settle your issue?
-Consider the following step.
-2) Recognise the inner impressions of the Holy Spirit.
-How can you know your impressions are from the Holy Spirit?
-By knowing you have fully submitted your will in the matter to God.
-Your ‘impressions’ must not contradict other biblical principles.
+But here’s a word of warning: the Bible is a book of principles, not a multiple-choice do-it-yourself manual.
+If we pick isolated Scriptures without reading them in context and asking God for wisdom about them, we’ll end up in confusion, not clarity.
+For instance, ‘all things are yours’ (1 Corinthians 3:21 NKJV) isn’t permission to choose whatever we want!
+But what if we search the Bible without finding anything that settles the issue we’re facing?
+Then it’s time for this next step: Recognise the inner nudges of the Holy Spirit.
+But how can we know they’re from the Holy Spirit?
+It takes some experience and practice to learn, but the first stage is to be sure we’ve fully submitted our will to God.
+Our ‘impressions’ on a topic mustn’t contradict other biblical principles.
+If they do, they’re not from God.
 Here is the Holy Spirit’s assignment: ‘When he, the Spirit of truth, is come, he will guide you into all truth…he will shew you things to come’ (John 16:13 KJV).
 Don’t be in a hurry.
 If it’s from God’s Spirit, it will become stronger and clearer with time and prayer.
-If not, it will dissipate.
+If not, it will gradually fade.
 So wait prayerfully!